jchan922/react-patterns/react-19/docs/lifecycle.md

 # React 19 - Lifecycle

+**Deep dive into component lifecycle and hook execution timing.** For coding standards, see [coding-standards.md](../coding-standards.md).

 ## Component Lifecycle & Hook Execution Order

 Understanding when hooks run in the component lifecycle: